JureSeselj/discover-the-world/README.md

 ## Design Choices

 ### Fonts
+In order to move away from the basic fonts available, I have used [Google Fonts](https://fonts.google.com/ "Google Fonts") to find a text that best suits the feel of the website.
+For the main text I have chosen
+[Mochiy Pop One](https://fonts.google.com/specimen/Mochiy+Pop+One?query=moc "Mochiy Pop One font"). as I feel it is has a sharp, simple and easy to read look.
+To make the questions stand out form the text, I decided to use [Lato](https://fonts.google.com/specimen/Lato?query=la "Lato font").
+This font is complimentary to Mochiy Pop One font but gives clear definition between text and questions.

 ### Icons
 I will used some icons for my website from the [Font Awesome library](https://fontawesome.com/ "Font Awesome").
 These icons will only be used where there is no explination needed to their meaning, start game button, high score title and list of the best results on all devices.
 All icons used will be styled and in keeping with the appearance of the website.